prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 To use the above code snippet, you will need to [setup a Prebid server.](https://docs.prebid.org/prebid-mobile/prebid-mobile-getting-started.html#set-up-prebid-server) You can either register with a [Prebid.org member that hosts Prebid Server](https://prebid.org/managed-services/) or [setup your own Prebid server.](https://docs.prebid.org/prebid-server/hosting/pbs-hosting.html)

-* `Prebid.shared.prebidServerAccountId`: The `prebidServerAccountId` is the id you use to initialize the Prebid Mobile SDK is the unique identifier your Prebid Server provider assigned to you.
-This links requests from your app to server-side settings such as timeout, price granularity, and others.
+* `Prebid.shared.prebidServerAccountId`: The `prebidServerAccountId` is used to define the "account settings" used for this app in Prebid Server, which defines attributes like timeout and price granularity.

 * `Prebid.shared.adServer`: This property represents the ad server that the Prebid SDK should integrate with.
 It's an enum value of type `PrebidAdServer`.
 The possible values include `.dfp` for Google Ad Manager (formerly DoubleClick for Publishers), `.moPub` for MoPub, and others.
 The `adServer` property is part of the `Prebid.shared` singleton instance.